usethesource/impulse/README.md

 > **Warning**
+> As of January 2025 this project has been archived.
+It's ok to use the code as inspiration or to cannibalize it in any way that is in line with its open source license.
+The usethesource community has moved on to the [Rascal Language Servers](http://github.com/usethesource/rascal-language-servers) project and the Language Server Protocol, for the kind of functionality that was provided by Impulse before.

+> **Warning**
 > The entire Impulse is _deprecated_ starting Februari 1st, 2023.
 As the Rascal-eclipse project is deprecated,
 > which is the only known use of Impulse, we are also deprecating this otherwise valuable project.
 It is a matter
 > of software maintenance capacity of the community.
 DSL projects which depend on Impulse and Rascal-eclipse will